jfolz/shufflish/README.md

 Shufflish is currently in **alpha**.
 You can expect permutations to be correct and complete, but updates may change which permutation is generated for a given set of parameters.
-For instance, the algorithm that determine the affine cipher parameters based on the seed may change, e.g., to reduce collisions.
+For instance, the algorithm that determines the affine cipher's parameters based on the seed may change, e.g., to reduce collisions.
-Once the project reaches a stable state, we guarantee that it will always produce.
 Though unlikely, the API may also change if it proves annoying to use.
+Once the project reaches a stable state, we will guarantee API stability and that a set of parameters always produces the same permutation.